-Once the shelters are staffed and ready to open, or at 11:30 AM, whichever comes first, the KCHHD Shelter Coordinator will notify KCDEM of the staffing status for public notification and inform volunteers about the opening status.
+When shelters have identified that they are staffed and able to open (or at 11:30 AM, whichever comes first), the KCHHD staff will notify KCDEM of the staffing status.
+KCDEM will then initiate public notification and will inform volunteers about the opening status.

-4. Activation Notification
+4. Activation - Public Notification

-Upon notification that the shelters are ready to open, or not able to open, KCDEM will distribute a flier via email to any contacts who have signed up to be on the shelter notification list.
+Flyers: Upon notification that the shelters are ready to open, or not able to open, KCDEM will distribute a flier via email to any contacts who have signed up to be on the shelter notification list.
 This includes many food banks, churches, private businesses and other partners in the program that help get the word out about shelter activations.